open-life-science/open-life-science.github.io/_posts/2023-08-15-OLS-joining-forces-with-communities-to-broaden-participation-in-open-science.md

 _OLS is happy to announce our collaboration with multiple international organisations and communities to deliver the Open Seeds OLS-8 programme_
 -----

-Authors: Laurah Nyasita Ondari, Laura Acion, Nicolás Palopoli, Malvika Sharan, Andela Van de Valt, Lena Karvovskaya, Laura Ascenzi, Esther Plomp, Michael Landi, Paz Bernaldo
+Authors: Laurah Nyasita Ondari, Laura Acion, Nicolás Palopoli, Malvika Sharan, Andela Van de Valt, Lena Karvovskaya, Laura Ascenzi, Esther Plomp, Mike Landi Kofia, Paz Bernaldo

-[OLS](https://openlifesci.org/) is joining forces with the [Bioinformatics Hub of Kenya initiative (BHKi)](https://bhki.org/),the South African Center for Digital Language Resources [SADiLaR](https://sadilar.org/index.php/en/) via the [ESCALATOR programme](https://escalator.sadilar.org/), [VU Amsterdam](https://vu.nl/en) and [MetaDocencia](https://www.metadocencia.org/), to bring together the newest [Open Seeds cohort](https://openlifesci.org/posts/2023/04/18/Introducing-the-new-OLS/), OLS-8.
+[OLS](https://openlifesci.org/) is joining forces with the [Bioinformatics Hub of Kenya initiative (BHKi)](https://bhki.org/),the South African Center for Digital Language Resources [(SADiLaR)](https://sadilar.org/index.php/en/) via the [ESCALATOR programme](https://escalator.sadilar.org/), [VU Amsterdam](https://vu.nl/en) and [MetaDocencia](https://www.metadocencia.org/), to bring together the newest [Open Seeds cohort](https://openlifesci.org/posts/2023/04/18/Introducing-the-new-OLS/), OLS-8.
 Our goal is to connect community members from our respective regions in the international open science network as well as strengthen their role as ambassadors for open science through local activities.

 Leads and members from the partnering organisations and communities have worked with OLS since the very beginning.
 As OLS fellows, they have taken different roles in Open Seeds as well as provided the OLS team with several opportunities to learn from their work.